 Other Devices can have any ID from 00 to 06, but no two devices can have the same ID.
 It is important to set the ID of a SCSI device before connecting it to the SCSI interface.
-Full details on how to set the Device ID will be supplied with the device.
+Full details on how to set the Device ID will normally be supplied with the device.
 Please see the section headed Devices for further details.

 Highest priority is given to the highest numbered ID, and lowest to ID 0.
 Traditionally the highest ID is the Host (computer).
-Castle Technology SCSI interfaces default to an ID of 7 for the Host, and to there being 1 SCSI drive at ID 0.
+Castle Technology SCSI interfaces default to an ID of 7 for the Host, and provide 1 SCSI hard disc icon for a SCSI drive at ID 0.